-Serengeti Walking Camp is owned and operated by Wayo Africa, a company specialising in authentic safaris within some of Tanzania’s remotest parts.
+Serengeti Walking Camp is owned and operated by Wayo Africa, a company specializing in authentic safaris within some of Tanzania’s remotest parts.
 The camp moves between three locations every year.
 From mid-December to March, it’s in the Simiu region or the Olabyee Rhino Zone.
 During April, May, and June, it sets up in the Central Serengeti’s Kilimafetha area.
 And July to mid-December sees it in the north of the park, in the Nyamalumbwa Rhino Zone.
 The accommodation is booked on a full-board basis, including all meals, and a selection of alcoholic and soft drinks.
 A minimum stay of three nights is recommended.

 ACCESS & LOCATION: